 According to Reuters, a few days ago, sources said, China suspended the approval process of genetically modified soybeans import due to lower public acceptance of genetically modified foods.

-Sources said that it was the first time Chinese Ministry of Agriculture postponed the approval of GM crops on grounds of people’s will.
+Sources said that it was the first time Chinese Ministry of Agriculture postponed the approval of GM crops on grounds of peoples will

 This decision may make the industry pay more attention to the difficult environment of genetically modified crops in China.